 View this link on New York State Museum website for resources related to cemetery care.

-Marianne Greenfield, proprietor of Gravestone Cleaning Service, and Kurt Riegel, owner and conservator of Riegel Restoration, will instruct 16 participants on the proper techniques of caring for gravestones.
+Marianne Greenfield, proprietor of Gravestone Cleaning Service, will instruct 16 participants on the proper techniques of caring for gravestones.
 Marianne will begin with a quick talk about the only recommended method of cleaning and then we will split into (socially distanced) groups and the hands-on portion of the workshop will begin.
 Expect to get a bit dirty - the results will be worth it!

 Each participant is asked to bring the following: